-DROP CHARGE AFFIDAVIT &
+DROP CHARGE AFFIDAVIT &DECLINATION OF PROSECUTION

 Before me, the undersigned authority, personally appeared ALLEGED VICTIM, who being by me first duly sworn, deposes and says: I am ALLEGED VICTIM.
-On or about June 17, 2013, battery charges were brought against the Defendant, Accused Guy.
+On or about June 17, 2017, battery charges were brought against the Defendant, Accused Guy.
 I am the alleged victim and complaining witness against the above named individual.

 I have by execution of this document, advised the State Attorney’s Office in Orange County, Florida, that I do not desire criminal action and proceedings in this case, I do not desire the case to be prosecuted further, and request the charges against the Defendant be dismissed.
 I now request that the State of Florida consider the following additional information involving the case against the defendant:

 I am executing this affidavit voluntarily and of my own free will, without coercion or undue pressure from anyone.
-The foregoing document was acknowledged before me this _____ day of July, 2013, by ALLEGED VICTIM who has presented _____________ as identification and who did take an oath.
+The foregoing document was acknowledged before me this _____ day of July, 2017, by ALLEGED VICTIM who has presented _____________ as identification and who did take an oath.

-NAME, Alleged Victim (signature) NOTARY PUBLIC (signature)
+NAME, Alleged Victim (signature)